-- Providing extra one-to-one or small group support - Employing additional Teaching Assistants - Running catch-up sessions before or after school - Providing a % cost towards educational trips and visits - Running parent information sessions - Employing a Pastoral Lead
+- Providing extra one-to-one or small group support

+- Employing additional Teaching Assistants

+- Running catch-up sessions before or after school

+- Running parent information sessions

+- Employing Pastoral TAs

 We publish information on the school's use of the pupil premium on the school website in line with the requirements set out in our funding agreement and the DfE's guidance on what academies should publish online.
-Information on how the school uses the pupil premium is available here: Sky Primary and Eden Project Nursery - Pupil Premium (kernowlearning.co.uk)
+Information on how the school uses the pupil premium is available on the school website.